 Place the TSI on the stand according to the orientation section below.

-Carefully feed the network cable into the the grommet on the back of the TSI. , and plug the grommet with foam.
+Carefully feed the network cable into the grommet on the back of the TSI. , and plug the grommet with foam.
 Connect the network cable inside the instrument to Port 2, labeled “Computer.”
 Note that the lightning arrestor is not necessary, and should not be used.

 The grey cable coiled inside the enclosure is a for connection to a backup 12V battery.
 This is not used in the Summit installation and should remain securely coiled.